Create these unique arts & crafts made from things found in nature and use them to transform your room into the great outdoors.

 Designing Your Outdoor Scene

-If you can’t venture into the great outdoors, why not bring a piece of it inside?
+If you can’t venture into the great outdoors but still want some fun things to do with your toddlers at home, why not bring a piece of it inside?
 Check out the list below to see some of the ways you can entertain Earth Day from home!

 All you need for this DIY Earth Day activity are leaves and a ball of yarn.
 Remember, collecting your materials is half the fun.